Kwilso3412/Video_Game_Backlogged_Exploration/README.md

 The data is validated through multiple people on Kaggle using the data to complete their own analysis on the data.
 However, the data is expected to never be updated.

 ## What are the definitions for the column names?
 Include all columns in your dataset.​
-<br> x - The index of the variable
+<br> X - The index of the variable
-<br> title - The title of the game
+<br> Title - The title of the game
-<br> release_date - When the game was released
+<br> Release_date - When the game was released
-<br> team - The developers of the game
+<br> Team - The developers of the game
-<br> rating - What players rated the game
+<br> Rating - What players rated the game
-times_listed - How long it took players to beat
+<br> Times_listed - How long it took players to beat
-number_of_reviews - The amount of reviews left by players genres - what genre the game is in summary - A summary of the game reviews- What the players thought about the game plays - What are the number of people that have played the game Playing - How many people are currently playing the game backlogs - How many people have the game in their backlog wishlist - How many people the game in their wishlist
+<br> Number_of_reviews - The amount of reviews left by players
+<br> Genres - what genre the game is in
+<br> Summary - A summary of the game
+<br> Reviews- What the players thought about the game
+<br> Plays - What are the number of people that have played the game
+<br> Playing - How many people are currently playing the game
+<br> Backlogs - How many people have the game in their backlog
+<br> Wishlist - How many people the game in their wishlist

 ## If there are set variable options in your dataset, what are thier definitions? ​